LieOnLion/quad-docs/docs/tags/list-of-tags/item-tags.md

 - `respawn_anchor_charger` items will charge up Respawn Anchors
 - `never_despawn` items won't ever despawn
 - `no_gravity` items will have no gravity

-### Enchantment Tags

-located in `data/quad/tags/enchantment` (.json files)

-- `protects_from/burns` enchanted items will protect the player from burning on blocks like Magma or Campfire Blocks (or blocks in `when_stepped_on/burns`)
-#
-- `pacifier/enderman` enchanted items will prevent Endermen from getting aggressive when looked at
-- `pacifier/piglin` enchanted items will prevent Piglins from getting aggressive when preventable
-#
-- `snow/boots` enchanted items lets the player walk on powdered snow when worn
-#
-- `fire_lighter` enchanted items will ignite TNT, Campfires, Candles and Creepers when right clicked